stevenlecomber/Rgeoprofile-1.1.0/README.md

-# Rgeoprofile-1.1.0
+# Important
-Implementation of the Dirichlet Process Mixture (DPM) model of geographic profiling described in Verity et al. (2014).
-Note: for a new version of Rgeoprofile (2.0.0), introduced in Faulkner et al (Diversity and distributions, in press), use 'install_github(“bob verity/RgeoProfile”, ref=“version2.0.0”)'.
-For the development version of the model, see https://github.com/bobverity/Rgeoprofile.
+This version has been superceded by version 2.1.0.
+For the latest version of the model, complete with full help files, data and worked examples, see https://github.com/bobverity/Rgeoprofile.

 # Introduction to geographic profiling
 Geographic profiling (GP) was originally developed as an analytical tool in criminology, where it uses the spatial locations of linked crimes (for example murder, rape or arson) to create a surface of search priority that is overlaid on a map of the study area to produce a geoprofile, which in turn allows the police to prioritise investigations by systematically checking suspects associated with locations in descending order of the height on the geoprofile (Rossmo 2000).
 The technique has been extremely successful in this field, and is now widely used by police forces and investigative agencies around the world.